rh-mobb/rosa-workshop-content/rosa-content/100-setup/0-credentials.md

 # Welcome to the MOBB ROSA Workshop!
-To access your lab resources, including credentials, please enter the username provided by the facilitator.
+<p>To access your lab resources, including credentials, please enter the username provided by the facilitator.</p>
 <input class="md-input" type="text" id="mkdocs-content-username" placeholder="Enter your username as provided by the facilitator" size="46">
 <button class="md-button md-button--primary" id="mkdocs-redirect-button">Submit</button>